maksimstw/CS_4650_Hate_Speech_Detection/README.md

 ```

 ## Method
 We apply our analyses on a fine-tuned BERT model.
-Our naive baseline would be based on wordremoval.
-As the model tends to overly rely onidentifier terms, one simple approach wouldbe removing group identifiers altogether.
+Our naive baseline is word removal.
+As the model tends to over-rely on identifier terms, one simple approach would be removing group identifiers altogether.
 Another approach is to use sampling and exclusion (SOC) or the attention scores.
-By using SOC or the attention scores, we can identify if the model develops spurious relationship amongs certain tokens and the classfication results.
+By using SOC or the attention scores, we can identify if the model develops spurious relationships among certain tokens and the classfication results.
 This can be used to regularize the model.